-Community ownership and collective governance is the path to sustainable and truly affordable neighborhoods.
+Community ownership and collective governance is the path to sustainable and affordable neighborhoods.

 NWBCCC is committed to a community development model that supports Bronx residents’ to control their homes; builds permanently and deeply affordable housing; and creates community ownership over residential, commercial and green spaces.